JaneliaSciComp/Neuroptikon/Source/Documentation/Source/UserInterface/NetworkWindow.rst

 Network Window
 ==============

 A network window presents a visualization of a network and provides an interactive Python console.
-This document covers the visualization portion of the window, please see :doc:`this page <../Scripting/Console>` for documentation of the console.
+This document covers the visualization portion of the window, the console is discussed in the :doc:`scripting section<../Scripting/Console>`.

 .. image:: ../images/NetworkWindow.png
    :align: center